netguru/netguru/README.md

 # netguru gem
+Gem designed to:
+ - help generating new project
-Gem designed to take the load of config/deploy.rb
+ - take the load of config/deploy.rb

 ## tasks